 From Tao we have yin and yang, and the universe was formed by the separation of yin and yang, and the continuous interplay between these polar opposites formed the basis of life.
 This theory holds that every object or phenomenon in the universe is two-fold in nature; that the dual power arose from the primary state and gives birth to the Chinese idea of change, and change is the expression of the unceasing interactions between these dual forces.
 Change is the only constant and is thus unceasing.

 Classical Chinese thought further separated these into three.
-We have heaven, which creates earth, that then creates humanity.
-“Humanity aspect relates not only to individuals, but also to all living beings on the planet, animal and plant life.
-All are placed between heaven and earth and in these kingdoms they all follow Tao.
+We have heaven, which creates the earth, that then creates humanity.
+“Humanity aspect relates not only to individuals but also to all living beings on the planet, animal and plant life.
+All are placed between heaven and earth and in these kingdoms, they all follow Tao.
 It is humanity’s conscious choice and whoever disobeys the laws of heaven and earth must die.”
 This further separated into the four seasons and from there the five phases arose.

 These elements are considered as forever changing as yin and yang.
 Each of the five elements has a correlation with corresponding organs and these organs house and nourish the individual spirits.
-When the spirits and organs are healthy, then we have healthy expression of the human being – imbalance of the elements will result in pathology.
+When the spirits and organs are healthy, then we have a healthy expression of the human being – an imbalance of the elements will result in pathology.

-Realising this connection between humanity and the heavens, through the five elements, not only gave the ancient Chinese sages a scientific basis for their medicine but an understanding of the importance of living in harmony with nature and the seasons, promoting a long and prosperous life.
+Realizing this connection between humanity and the heavens, through the five elements, not only gave the ancient Chinese sages a scientific basis for their medicine but an understanding of the importance of living in harmony with nature and the seasons, promoting long and prosperous life.
 The Chinese now had an understanding of the basic building blocks of life.
 Cycles are not only mirrored in human beings, but also in their environment, creating the link between the microcosm and the macrocosm.

 Can this not also be likened to the theory of alchemy, the belief that matter was capable of being ‘transformed’ into another form?
-Jung viewed the Self and the act of individuation as an internal alchemy.
-Furthermore the alchemist believed that all matter, like man, had the potential to be perfect.
-The Taoists believed that to live in accordance with nature and the elements gave man a perfect existence while extending their life span to over 150 years.
+Jung viewed the Self and the act of individuation as internal alchemy.
+Furthermore, the alchemist believed that all matter, like man, had the potential to be perfect.
+The Taoists believed that to live in accordance with nature and the elements gave a man a perfect existence while extending their life span to over 150 years.

 The Chinese believe that all matter was like a human being, alive and sensitive and having a spirit or made up of a certain type of qi, and therefore there was no clear distinction between humanity and matter, or humans and their environment.
-As humanity can have an effect upon the environment, it can occur vice versa, with seasons, emotions and a number of different factors both creating disease and health in humanity.
+As humanity can have an effect upon the environment, it can occur vice versa, with seasons, emotions and a number of different factors both creating disease and health in humans.

 Dance of the elements